oluwatunmiisheii/ready-mail/README.md

 ## Introduction

 Designing emails doesn’t have to be hard.
 Ready Mail makes it effortless to create stunning, responsive emails—no coding required.
 With an intuitive visual editor and powerful collaboration features, you can focus on your message and your brand, not the technical details.
-Export production-ready HTML and use it with any email provider or platform.
+Export production ready HTML and use it with any email provider or platform.
 Future releases will introduce advanced features like email workflows, tracking, audience management, and more.

 ## Features

--   **Visual email designer**: Drag-and-drop interface for building beautiful, responsive emails—no coding required.
+-   **Visual email designer**: Drag-and-drop interface for building beautiful, responsive emails, no coding required.
 -   **Reusable templates**: Save and reuse your favorite designs for faster creation.
--   **Export HTML**: Download production-ready HTML to use with your preferred email service.
+-   **Export HTML**: Download production ready HTML to use with your preferred email service.
 -   **Preview & test**: See exactly how your emails will look on desktop and mobile.
--   **Flexible saving**: Start designing right away—log in when you want to save or reuse your designs later.
+-   **Flexible saving**: Start designing right away, log in when you want to save or reuse your designs later.
--   **No vendor lock-in**: Use your own email provider—Ready Mail focuses on design, not sending.
+-   **No vendor lock-in**: Use your own email provider, Ready Mail focuses on design, not sending.

 > **Coming soon:**
 >